MicrosoftDocs/azure-docs/articles/iot-suite/iot-suite-remote-monitoring-test.md

 # Create a new simulated device

-This tutorial shows you how to customize the device simulator microservice in the remote monitoring preconfigured solution.
+This tutorial shows you how to customize the device simulator microservice in the remote monitoring solution accelerator.
 To show the capabilities of the device simulator, this tutorial uses two scenarios in the Contoso IoT application.

 In the first scenario, Contoso wants to test a new smart lightbulb device.
 To perform the tests, you create a new simulated device with the following characteristics: